400 Grading Policies: M.S.W. Handbook

 400.3 Grade Changes

 Normally, grades may not be changed after they have been submitted by the instructor to the Registrar’s Office.
-Under rare circumstances, an instructor may submit a written request and explanation to the Chair and Associate Dean for a change of grade.
+Under rare circumstances, an instructor may submit a written request and explanation to the Associate Dean of Academic Affairs for a change of grade.

 400.4 Appeal of Grade